Nigeria thwarts Boko Haram plan to attack US, UK embassies

 - London man proposes to Seattle woman via $5,000 newspaper ad

-The U.S. embassy did not immediately respond to a request for comment.
+“For purposes of operational security, we do not comment on our security posture,” State Department spokesman Mark Toner said in Washington.
+He added: “The United States appreciates the work of Nigeria’s Department of State Security and Nigerian security forces in fighting terrorism and keeping citizens and residents safe.”

 The State Department on April 5 issued an updated travel warning for Nigeria, warning that Boko Haram has targeted government installations and other venues in the past in the Federal Capital Territory and elsewhere.
 In 2011, Boko Haram attacked the U.N.’s Nigeria headquarters in Abuja with a car bomb that detonated in the reception area, killing at least 21 people.

+“We are grateful for the support we receive from the Nigerian security authorities in protecting UK diplomatic staff and premises in Nigeria,” a British government statement said.
+“We are in regular contact with the Nigerian security authorities concerning potential threats to UK interests in Nigeria.”

 One faction of Boko Haram is allied with the Islamic State group.